Mohamed-Mousa11/bold_project/README.md

    - Configure alerts for high error rates or Pod restarts.

 4. **Security hardening**
-   - Use GitHub OIDC + IAM role for CI/CD instead of static access keys.
    - Add Kubernetes NetworkPolicies to restrict pod-to-pod communication.
    - Use AWS Secrets Manager + CSI driver to mount secrets into pods.

 5. **Scalability and resilience**
    - Add a Horizontal Pod Autoscaler (HPA) based on CPU or custom metrics.
    - Configure multi-AZ node groups and RDS Multi-AZ for higher availability (at higher cost).
-   - Implement blue-green/canary deployment strategies (e.g. with Argo Rollouts).
+   - Implement blue-green/canary deployment strategies.

 ---